rafael-santiago/zacarias/README.md

 **Remark**: I do not provide pre-builts, if you have found any pre-built of this software somewhere, I **do not** endorse it.

-**Last but not least**: The code is open and auditable and it always will be.
+**Last but not least**: Sed quis custodiet ipsos Custodes?
+The code is open and auditable and it always will be.
 I believe this is the best paradigm for certain information security software.
 Anyone with disposition, knowledge and concerned about privacy is encouraged to join this project by reviewing, escrutinizing, proposing and always improving it on.